OctopusDeploy/blog/blog/2021-07/safe-schema-updates-1-delivery-hell/index.md

 IT folk often shudder at those words.
 Years of experience have taught them to expect an uphill battle to get *that* feature shipped to production.

 There are several reasons for this sense of impending doom.
-For fun, I’m going to borrow a little artistic licence from Dante. *(For the record, I totally stole this idea from Gianluca Sartori ([b](https://spaghettidba.com/)|[t](https://twitter.com/spaghettidba)), check out [his devilishly stylish database “infernals” talk here](https://www.youtube.com/watch?v=p1qQlmoj0sE))*.
+For fun, I’m going to borrow a little artistic license from Dante. *(For the record, I totally stole this idea from Gianluca Sartori ([b](https://spaghettidba.com/)|[t](https://twitter.com/spaghettidba)), check out [his devilishly stylish database “infernals” talk here](https://www.youtube.com/watch?v=p1qQlmoj0sE))*.

 **GRAPHIC DESIGNERS: I’D LOVE AN ITERATION ON SOME CLASSICAL GOTHIC ART FOR MY 9 LEVELS OF DATABASE DELIVERY HELL… (IF YOU DON’T KNOW WHAT I’M TALKING ABOUT, GOOGLE IMAGE SEARCH FOR DANTE’S INFERNO.) ;-P**

 **Level 0: Data Hell**

 The unique challenge with databases is the data.
-That business-critical information is not saved in source control, so it’s impossible to kill and redeploy the database in the same way we might cull a troublesome web server.
+That business-critical information is not saved in source control, so it’s impossible to cancel and redeploy the database in the same way we might remove a troublesome web server.

 Hence, database rollbacks aren’t easy.
 Arguably, there’s no such thing as a database rollback.
 If a production deployment goes bad, it might be necessary to restore a backup.
 That’s going to result in downtime and (possibly) data loss.
 That could be a disaster for your users and expensive for the business.